-I'm a fourth-year graduate student and working as an Associate Instructor in the Department of Mathematics at Indiana University Bloomington.
+I'm a fourth-year graduate student in the Department of Mathematics at Indiana University Bloomington.
+Currently, I am a visiting graduate student in the Department of Mathematics at Boston College.

 I was born and raised in Fatehpur, a district in India located between Kanpur and Allahabad (now Prayagraj).